Weather Forecast For Marion - News Break

 Thursday, May 27

-Areas of fog then mostly sunny in the day; while chance showers and thunderstorms then showers and thunderstorms during night
+Patchy fog then chance showers and thunderstorms in the day; while chance showers and thunderstorms then showers and thunderstorms during night

 Friday, May 28